UjjwalAggarwal-1/Distributed-LMS-w-Raft/README.md

 ### 2. Run the setup.sh bash file
-* You may create a virtual env and activate it now
+* You may create a virtual env and activate it before running the script

 ```
-./setup.sh
+./setup_server_client.sh // for the server or client nodes
+./setup_tutoring_server.sh // for the tutoring server node
 ```
 incase the file is not executable, run

 ```
-chmod +x setup.sh
+chmod +x {filename}
 ```

 ## Without Setup file